AprilMayCodes/100-Days/journal/round-1-log.md

 * **Project you are working on:** Math Game
 * **Progress today:** Some basic styling stuff.
 Changed the position of the Next Round button, to replace the Enter button once a correct answer's been entered.
 Changed the wrong answer message to "Sorry, try again" and removed the "Next Round" prompt until the correct answer is put in.
 * **Challenges you faced:** Found a bug where sometimes the "difference" function which should be pretty straightforward, sometimes wants the sum instead.
 Only sometimes.
 I'm not sure what's causing it to mess up.
 The addition seems to be working fine, it only glitches when it's subtraction.
 Also found a bug that caused 9-10 to come up.
 The problems should only ever have the bigger number listed first so that the answer is never a negative number.
-Strangly enough, the answer it was looking for was 1, so it was calculating 10-9 but it just didn't create the right string.
+Strangely enough, the answer it was looking for was 1, so it was calculating 10-9 but it just didn't create the right string.
 * **Tasks for tomorrow:** Work on refactoring.
 I've been kind of adding things as I think of them which has led to a jumbled mess of code.
 I think some refactoring will help me find the source of the problems, as well as make the code more readable.

 ## Day 28 - 02/08/2021